July Offensive (War in Abkhazia): Tamishi landing

+Shroma, Guma, and Akhalsheni

 After the landing, the separatists launched attack on the Gumista Front.
 On 4 July, they conducted a diversionary attack on the Georgian positions in Lower Eshera, but the main events took place on the northern part of the front.
 On 5 July, the separatists launched five successive assaults on the Gumista front north of Sukhumi with artillery and air support near Shroma and Akhalsheni villages.
 One Georgian SU-25 and two Abkhaz helicopters were shot down.
 In the following days, the separatists captured Guma, Akhalsheni, and Kaman, along with the Sukhum Hydroelectric Power Station.

 The Georgians attempted to retake the corridor in Ochamchire District where the Abkhaz side managed to surround the Georgian troops by 6 July and seize three tanks, three infantry fighting vehicles, two mortars and 80 firearms.
 On the other hand, the Georgian side reported repelling another naval landing of Abkhaz and North Caucasian commandos near Tamishi on 7 July, with the Georgian coastal defence units engaging the three Abkhaz vessels and sinking one of them.

 On 7 July, Eduard Shevardnadze declared martial law in Abkhazia.
 More than 1,000 Georgian soldiers and civilians had been reported killed since the beginning of the offensive.
 Shroma and Akhalsheni were described as "completely destroyed" as a result of fighting.
 According to the Georgian side, the separatist troops reached thr suburb of Negnia Mosti in Sukhumi but were pushed back by the Georgians.